Life Fitness IC1 Indoor Cycle Review: Sturdy But Outdated!

 - Life Fitness IC1 q-factor is 173 mm.

 - The pedal straps are adjustable to fit all feet sizes.

-One of the selling factors of the IC1 indoor cycle powered by ICG is its top of the line narrow q factor.
-I don’t think there is any other spin bike under $1000 with such q-factor.
+One of the selling factors of the IC1 indoor cycle powered by ICG is its top-of-the-line narrow q factor.
+I don’t think there is any other spin bike under $1000 with such a q-factor.

 In case you are new to indoor cycling, Q-factor is the horizontal distance between the two pedals.
 If there is too much distance between the pedals, your feet cannot stay aligned with your knees and hips.